dwyl/learn-data-structures/README.md

 case scenario' as it only take the computer one step.

 The number of steps increase when you want to insert an element anywhere else in the array.
-Say for example you want to insert the `"ten"` into our array from earlier at index 2.
+Say for example you want to insert the value`"ten"` into our array near the earlier at index 2.
 Currently, index 2 has a value.
 It has a the value `"three"`.
 As we do not want to replace any of the values in our array, we only want to add to it, we first need to shift all the values over to make space.